 Finance Your Recovery

 What you may not realize is that many treatment programs are willing to finance your recovery, meaning that you go to treatment now and begin paying back your loan later—after you’re done with rehab.
 If you’re interested in a treatment program, give them a call them to see what financing options are available (that information is not always available on websites).
-Additionally, some rehabs charge their residents on a sliding scale, depending on their unique financial situation.
-You should also ask if any scholarships or grants are available.
+Additionally, some rehab centers charge their residents on a sliding scale, depending on their unique financial situation.

 Crowdsourcing services—such as GoFundMe—are becoming increasingly common.
 You could also consider selling some of your possessions, especially if you have money tied up in property or possessions that you could do without.